Jarmos-san/hugo-blog/content/about.md

 disableShare: true
 summary: About Somraj Saha.
 This section details what he does & everything else you might want to know about him.
-menu:
-  main:
-    identifier: about
-    name: About
-    weight: 1

 ---
 Hi there! :wave: I'm Somraj Saha (_call me Jarmos, if my name is hard to pronounce_ :face_with_tongue:).